krishsharma1008/NativeIQ/nativeiq/apps/dashboard/README.md

-# NativeIQ Dashboard
+# NativeIQ Dashboard (Nuxt)

-Next.js 14 dashboard implementing the NativeIQ AI canvas: insights, approvals, live metrics, and command palette.
+Vue 3 + Nuxt 3 rewrite of the NativeIQ operator dashboard so every surface (insights, assistant, approvals, market trials) lives on one cohesive page.
+The new experience layers in the requested UX touches:

+- **Barlow** as the global font stack
+- First-run onboarding placeholder that queues team invites before the workspace goes live
+- Light/Dark themes with a toggle that persists to `localStorage`
+- Assistant pane auto-scroll fixes and differentiated chat bubble colors
+- Sharper cards plus dynamic `Native &lt;Company&gt;` hero copy

 ## Getting Started